surniaulula/wpsso-google-merchant-feed/readme.txt

 == Upgrade Notice ==

-= 4.1.0-dev.1 =
+= 4.1.0-dev.2 =

-(2022/12/28) Updated the WP meta query to exclude noindex and redirected posts as part of the query (instead of checking post metadata afterwards).
+(2022/12/28) Updated the WP posts query to exclude noindex and redirected post meta as part of the query.

 = 4.0.0 =